rhiaro/network-affect/index.md

 "We were all… doing the same thing.
 We had to do the same thing.
 Everyone together working for the same thing.
 I couldn't talk to anyone around me, but I could feel it, I knew it, even though nobody talked."
 Mustard frowned, trying to remember what the the thing was, exactly.

+As the daytime gradually emerged, Mustard looked west to see a single light moving steadily across the landscape.
+The light was at the head of a lithe metallic creature snaking gently towards them.
+From this distance it was silent, but when it drew closer they would hear its rhythmic chuckling.

 Sushi put the finishing touches to the final clouds in her sketch with a flick of her wrist.
 She captured some as they were reaching as long, gnarled fingers to claw at the earth.
 The mounds beneath them were narrow and twisted, almost a mirror image, reaching back up to the sky.

 "We shared a purpose," she said, rubbing her blackened fingers ineffectually against her coarse tunic.
 So much charcoal stained the tunic already that it made no difference, either to clothes or hands.
 "We were united with a goal."